 Under normal conditions, anglers will have encounters with dozens of fish tailing and cruising the skinny flats for part of the day, and plenty of additional opportunities at fish in other scenarios (with rays, for example) the remainder of the day.

-The Faraway Cayes and Guanaja also boast large schools of bonefish of all sizes, with fish of similar size tending to school together.
+The Faraway Cayes also boast large schools of bonefish of all sizes, with fish of similar size tending to school together.
 They are usually easy to locate, since the ultra-shallow water is limited.
-The bonefish of Guanaja can be challenging and selective.
-At Faraway Cayes, while the bones are not always actively feeding when they are encountered, they are generally very willing to eat.
+They are not selective and generally very willing to eat.

 Some of the bonefish are trophy sized — much larger than elsewhere in Central America.
 With coral fringing most of the flats, landing the big ones is another matter.
 Sometimes the biggest fish are solitary, but often they are with schools, so part of the challenge is getting the grandaddy to eat when he is surrounded by hundreds of other fish.
 All this is to say that anglers targeting bones will have a heyday in the Faraway Cayes.

 Triggers frequent the same water as permit and will eat the same flies, and thus require no time out from permit fishing.
-They are great targets of opportunity and we consider the fishing for triggers a huge bonus in both Guanaja and the Faraway Cayes.
+They are great targets of opportunity and we consider the fishing for triggers a huge bonus.

-Tarpon, snook, huge barracuda, jacks, snapper, sharks, and other reef and blue water species are present at Guanaja and the Faraway Cayes.
+Tarpon, huge barracuda, jacks, snapper, sharks, and other reef and blue water species are present as well.
 These species each have their unique qualities and provide variety for anglers who like to mix it up.

 WADING VS. POLING

-Typically, the fishing at both Guanaja and Faraway Cayes is split about half and half between wading and poling the skiff.
+Typically, the fishing at Faraway Cayes is split about half and half between wading and poling the skiff.
 Anglers chase tailing permit, bonefish, and triggerfish while wading, and fish from the boat for permit under rays and when the tide has the permit cruising the slightly deeper flats.

 The guide team assembled by Fly Fish Guanaja is impressive.
 At Faraway Cayes, the guide to angler ratio is 1:1.
 That means each angler has his or her own personal guide while wading (typically about half the time).
-It is a great system for maximizing fishing time at Faraway Cayes.
+It is a great system for maximizing fishing time.

 The guides not only know the water and fly fishing, but have that passion, enthusiasm, and good humor that separates good from great guides.
 They all speak good English, in addition to Spanish and Honduran Creole.
 They are awesome both to fish with but also just to hang out with around camp.

 Most anglers bring their favorite permit and bonefish rods.
-However free loaner equipment is available at both Jones Caye and Faraway Cayes (Douglas rods and Orvis reels).
+However free loaner equipment is available (Douglas rods and Orvis reels).
 This helps to pack light for the helicopter, with backup rods staying at home.
 The loaner rods can be used in case you break your primary rod(s), or in case you decide to try your hand at species like tarpon or big barracuda.